 Scenario 3: Update is completed but still stuck in Apple Logo

 It’s good news too.
-But good for us.
-Not for you.

 The update is finished without a problem.
 But the iPhone is still stuck into the Apple logo and reboot loop.